Vegan Potato Dumplings | Grandma's Dumplings

 Klick auf einen Stern, um deine Bewertung abzugeben

-Of course, the dumplings taste best when freshly made, but you can reheat leftovers the next day.
-If you’re cooking a dish with sauce, you can place the dumplings in the sauce overnight and simply heat them in it the next day.
-If you don’t have any sauce, you can reheat the dumplings in salted water or briefly fry them in a pan with a little margarine.
+Of course, the dumplings taste best fresh, but you can reheat leftovers the next day.
+If you are cooking a dish with sauce, you can put the dumplings in the sauce overnight and simply heat them in the sauce the next day.
+If you don't have sauce, you can either warm the dumplings in salted water or fry them briefly in a pan with a little margarine.

-Lots of things!
-You can enjoy your dumplings the classic way with red cabbage and a vegetarian gravy, serve them with vegetarian goulash, or prepare a delicious mushroom pan with a creamy sauce to go with your vegan potato dumplings.
+A lot!
+You can eat your dumplings the classic way with red cabbage and a vegetarian sauce, cook vegetarian goulash with them, or make a delicious mushroom pan with a cream sauce to go with your vegan potato dumplings.

-Yes, since we avoid eggs and other animal-based ingredients, our dumplings are vegan.
+Yes, because we avoid eggs and other animal ingredients, our dumplings are vegan.

-Yes, they’re a perfect match.
-Vegan potato dumplings taste wonderful with homemade (apple) red cabbage and a hearty gravy.
+Yes, they fit perfectly with that.
+The vegan potato dumplings taste wonderful with homemade (apple) red cabbage and a hearty sauce.